 Poisoned creatures take direct damage according to how many poison stacks they have, dealing approximately 200%-300% of the potential poison damage immediately, depending on spell power.

 Duration of the flame clouds is 3 + (1d(20 + <power>) - 1) / 10 turns.

 Ignite Poison deals unavoidable heavy fire damage to every poisoned creature in sight.
-Combine it with ways of applying poison to multiple enemies at once, such as Olgreb's Toxic Radiance or Poisonous Cloud, for a powerful crowd-clearing tool.
+Combine it with ways of applying poison to multiple enemies at once, such as Olgreb's Toxic Radiance, for a powerful crowd-clearing tool.

 - Also note that monsters which are immune to Mephitic Cloud will happily walk through its noxious clouds to reach you.
 If you cast Ignite Poison at the right moment you can blast them as well.

 Prior to 0.17, Ignite Poison was a level-5 spell, but affected monsters with poison-branded attacks, chunks, and potions of poison.
 It did not use the Poison Magic school.